 - Earning money online

-Note the purposes that match yours and add your own unique goals for your site.
-Defining your website’s purpose is crucial before building one to avoid as many mistakes as possible.
-It is a big project, so you should take the time to set your goals.
-This way, you can veer from mistakes that may hamper your workflows.
+Identify the purposes that resonate with you and add your unique goals for your site.
+Defining your website’s purpose is crucial before building one to minimize potential mistakes.
+Since creating a website is a big project, you should take the time to set your goals, so you can effectively veer from common pitfalls that may hamper your workflow.

-Go through the brainstorming process carefully.
-Websites are a critical part of your brand name and reputation.
-When you decide on a name, it has to match your brand and its values.
-It also has to be final, so you would not have to switch domain names after your business page goes live.
-It is a clever choice not to change it further.
+Go through the brainstorming process carefully, as your website is a critical part of your brand identity and reputation.
+When you decide on a name, it must match your brand and its values.

 - Your domain name should be easy to recall, recognize, and claim.